 Sometimes people use summer to get job experience and make a little extra cash.
 It can really set you ahead for future resumes and make school life more financially comfortable next semester.
 If you're taking summer classes, it makes your schedule a little more hectic.
 Some places you would rather work at might not even hire you because of your inability to work certain hours.

 At college, you might find a huge selection of classes.
 If you don't want to study European history, you can study ancient Asian civilizations instead!
 With summer classes you probably won't get that kind of selection.
 You'll have to take whatever is available with whatever teachers are available.
-Even though you won't have to be in the class for very long, it can still be a drag if you're studying something you have no interest in.
+Even general education classes are increasingly more specific according to each major, which means that choices have been limited.
+If for example a degree plan calls for a Science course as part of the Education degree, it will be advisable for the student to be certain to ensure that they take the recommended Science Gen. Ed. course, and not the only Science course that happened to be offered during the summer.
+That could result in a costly and time consuming detour when the course is not applicable to the major.

-If you think summer courses might not be for you, or you're still on the fence, there is another option.
+If you think summer courses might be fun for you, consider that most institutions nowadays offer the majority of their summer course work online or as hybrid courses.
+If you have never taken an online course or are returning to taking classes, there is another option.
 Study.com offers a wide variety of college credit courses that you can take online.
 Taking courses online lets you choose when you want to study, meaning you can still spend time with your friends or accept that awesome internship.
 Check out our full list of college credit courses to see if online studying is for you.